cea-hpc/NabLab/README.md

 - Install Zest: Help>Install New Software..., Work with http://download.eclipse.org/releases/2021-03, select Modeling>Zest and install
 - Install Sirius via the MarketPlace: Help>Eclipse Marketplace... and Find Sirius.
 Do not forget to select *Sirius Integration With Xtext*

-Then clone NabLab from GitHib and import existing projects located in plugins, tests, releng and docs directory.
+Then clone NabLab from GitHib and import existing projects located in plugins, tests, releng and docs directories.

 It is recommended to install a Markdown editor thanks to Eclipse Marketplace to contribute to the documentation.

-It is also recommended to install a Json editor to visualize/modify user data files.
+It is also recommended to install a Json editor thanks to Eclipse Marketplace to visualize/modify user data files.

+The launch of a runtime Eclipse displays a warning of unsatisfied dependency on `javax.xml.stream`.
+To suppress it: Help>Install New Software..., Work with http://download.eclipse.org/tools/orbit/downloads/drops/R20190226160451/repository and select *Java XML Streaming API*.

 # Licence and copyright